 Important organic and biological compounds and their physical and chemical properties will be covered with additional study given to their roles in biochemical processes.
 Prerequisite: CHEM 1441 or equivalent.
 Laboratory fee.
-Fall, Spring, Summer II.
+As needed.

 Studies in Chemistry involving either use of chemical literature or laboratory techniques or both.
 Prerequisite: Permission of department chairperson.
 Fall, Spring, Summer I, Summer II.